Texas Roadhouse Nutrition Facts Guide & PDF

 Grilled proteins give you the best calorie-to-protein return.
 Fried starters and bread move in the other direction.

-The 6 oz sirloin runs 250–280 calories with solid protein.
+The 6-oz sirloin runs 250–280 calories with solid protein.
 Skip the steak butter, pick vegetables or a plain potato, and it’s a reasonable plate.
-Grilled chicken is similar, comparable calories, around 45–46g of protein.
+Grilled chicken has similar, comparable calories, around 45–46g of protein.

 At about 1,230 calories, the Cactus Blossom is more of a table snack than a personal appetizer.
 Fried chicken, combo plates, and loaded sides can land in the same range without looking like it.